 Our traditional undergraduate degree program provides a broad intellectual foundation in the field of mechanical engineering.
 It develops the relevant engineering fundamentals, provides several experiences in their application, and introduces the important methods and techniques of engineering practice.

 Students are urged to contact the ME Undergraduate Office (Rm.
 1-110, x3-2305) as soon as they have decided to enter mechanical engineering so that a faculty advisor may be assigned.
 Students, together with their faculty advisors, plan a program that best utilizes the departmental electives and the 48 units of unrestricted electives available in the Course 2 degree program.
-This program has been accredited by the Accreditation Commission of ABET, http://www.abet.org, as a mechanical engineering degree.
+This program has been accredited by the Engineering Accreditation Commission of ABET http://www.abet.org.

 The educational objectives of the program leading to the degree Bachelor of Science in Mechanical Engineering are that within a few years of graduation, a majority of our graduates will have completed or be progressing through top graduate programs; advancing in leadership tracks in industry, non-profit organizations, or the public sector; or pursuing entrepreneurial ventures.
 In these roles they will:

 These objectives have been developed over a period of 150 years by the faculty and students of the Department of Mechanical Engineering of MIT, with input from other constituents, in an attempt to comply with the mission of MIT as an institution.
 That mission, as stated in the current edition of the MIT Bulletin is:

 The mission of MIT is to advance knowledge and educate students in science, technology, and other areas of scholarship that will best serve the nation and the world in the 21st century